 Q&A: Gross Debt Versus Debt Held by the Public

-On September 15, 2023, the federal government's gross debt exceeded $33 trillion for the first time.
+On January 31, 2022, the federal government's gross debt exceeded $30 trillion for the first time.
 This mark serves as an important reminder of the nation's unsustainable rising national debt.
-At the same time, the nominal amount of gross debt is just one of a few measures of debt and is actually considered less economically meaningful than some other measures, such as debt held by the public as a share of Gross Domestic Product (GDP).
+At the same time, the nominal amount of gross debt is just one of a few measures of debt and is actually considered less economically meaningful than some other measures such as debt held by the public as a share of Gross Domestic Product (GDP).
 This explainer will lay out everything you need to know about the different measures of debt and what they mean for the government's fiscal situation.

 What is the difference between debt and deficits?

-What is gross federal debt?
+What is the gross federal debt?
 How big is it?

 The gross federal debt is the sum of virtually all debt the federal government owes, including what it owes to itself.
 Specifically, gross federal debt is the sum of debt held by the public and intragovernmental debt.

-As of today, the gross debt is $33.0 trillion, up from $23.4 trillion in February 2020, before the COVID-19 public health and economic crisis necessitated massive short-term borrowing.
-Based on estimates from the Congressional Budget Office (CBO), we estimate that gross debt will rise to $50.8 trillion by the end of Fiscal Year (FY) 2033.
-As a share of the economy, gross debt is currently around 124 percent of GDP and is expected to rise to 129 percent of GDP by 2033.
+As of today, the gross debt is $30.0 trillion, up from $23.5 trillion in February 2020 before the COVID-19 public health and economic crisis necessitated massive short-term borrowing.
+The Congressional Budget Office (CBO) projects gross debt to rise to roughly $41.0 trillion by the end of Fiscal Year (FY) 2031.
+As a share of the economy, gross debt is currently around 125 percent of GDP and is expected to fall to 122 percent of GDP by 2031.